 We hop into the car late on Friday evening.
 A dog, five humans, lots of bags.
 Another human and two dogs will be joining us the next day up north.
 We drive through a night punctuated by blurred yellow lights as we get further north, the radio set to the rock station I listened to in high school.

 I sometimes tweet when interesting things happen.
 Today, I was given the opportunity to hear American President Barack Obama speak for the first time in Montréal.
-It was my first time hearing him
+It was my first time hearing him speak in person.
+Enjoy the tweets archived

-On a school trip when I am ten years old, I find myself on the littoral—where earth and water meet—of the river in Tadoussac, listening to a teacher asking the gathered
+On a school trip when I am ten years old, I find myself on the littoral—where earth and water meet—of the river in Tadoussac, listening to a teacher asking the gathered sixth graders how we can tell that

 In my first post about Stardew Valley, I wrote about the romanticization of agriculture and rural life, dumpster diving, as well as what kind of gameplay the game encourages in its players.
 In this post I'll expand on some of that, as well as explore the game's treatment of labour and the land.